unit2zeroq/homelab-infrastructure/runbook/README.md

 one service or procedure from start to finish.

-- pihole-setup.md        — DNS sinkhole and network-wide ad blocking
+- pihole-setup.md        — DNS sinkhole and network-wide advertisement and tracke blocking